 Fashion Design Syllabus 2025: Check Semester-wise Syllabus & Subjects

-Fashion Design courses provide the students with detailed knowledge of the fundamentals of Design, Fashion History, Pattern Making, Textile Design and also Trend Analysis.
-The field of Fashion Design is constantly evolving and drawing the attention of many candidates towards the Design programs.
-Fashion Design courses are available at the Certificate, Diploma, UG, PG and even Doctorate.
+Fashion Design courses provide you detailed knowledge of the fundamentals of Design, Fashion History, Pattern Making, Textile Design and also Trend Analysis.
+The field of Fashion Design is constantly evolving and drawing the attention of many students like you towards the Design programs.
+You can study Fashion Design courses at the Certificate, Diploma, UG, PG and even Doctorate levels.

-The subjects and syllabus covered in Fashion Designing courses help students learn about the designing skills.
+The subjects and syllabus covered in Fashion Designing courses help you learn about the designing skills.

 Fashion Designing Syllabus Highlights